ThisIsNotANamepng/podman-speedtest/README.md

 A Docker/Podman containerized version of the speedtest cli provided by Ookla

 ## Disclaimer
 #### While container around it is provided by me, the code and infrastructure for the speed test itself is solely the property of [Ookla](https://www.speedtest.net/apps/cli).
-By running and using this image you agree to Ookla's speedtest-cli license agreement (displayed when you run it the first time).
+By running and using this image you agree to Ookla's [EULA](https://www.speedtest.net/about/eula), [Privacy Policy](https://www.speedtest.net/about/privacy), and [Terms](https://www.speedtest.net/about/terms).

 ## Running
 To download Dockerfile: